On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Framework and Assumptions

-In addition to the distribution of impact velocities (\eqp{eq_dist_vz_condi}), the frequency of slamming events (i.e. the average frequency of upcrossing events) is also needed to reckon the risk of failure related to wave slamming.
-Using Rice's formula \cite{rice_1944, rice_1945} together with Eqs. (\ref{eq_hs}-\ref{eq_tz}), the upcrossing frequency can be expressed as
+In addition to the distribution of impact velocities (\eqp{eq_dist_vz_condi}), the frequency of slamming events (i.e., the average frequency of upcrossing events) is also required to evaluate the risk of failure due to wave slamming.
+Using Rice's formula \cite{rice_1944, rice_1945} for a stationary Gaussian process, this frequency can be expressed as: